dotMargui/margarida/content/authors/admin/_index.md

 # Organizations/Affiliations
 organizations:
-- name: 腾讯
+- name: FDUL
   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm a jurist and a Master's student in Administrative Law and Public Administration with a passion for programming and photography.

 #interests:
 #- Artificial Intelligence